 - Bake at 375ºF for 30-40 minutes.
 The top should be browned and a toothpick inserted into the center of the cake should come out clean.

 Allow the cake to cool for at least 30 minutes before slicing.

 - For the crumb topping, the coconut oil can be replaced with vegan butter or shortening.

-- To substitute the yogurt, use 1/4 cup non-dairy milk mixed with 1 Tablespoon lemon juice.
-Set aside to create a “buttermilk”.
+- To substitute the yogurt, use ¼ cup non-dairy milk mixed with 1 Tablespoon lemon juice.
+Set aside for about 5 minutes to create a “buttermilk”.

 - To enhance the flavors add a bit of lemon zest to the wet ingredients.

 Amount Per Serving: Calories: 276Total Fat: 2gSodium: 228mgCarbohydrates: 60gFiber: 1gSugar: 42gProtein: 5g

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**